Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 Next, let us consider a $T$-action on the projective space $\mathbb{P}^N$.
 Up to fixing an isomorphism $T \cong (\bG_m)^n$ and applying an automorphism of $\mathbb{P}^N$, we can put the $T$-action in the following standard form.
 For every $ \lambda = (\lambda_1, \ldots, \lambda_n) \in (\mathbb{G}_m)^n \cong T$, and $[z_0, \ldots, z_N] \in \bP^N$

 for an appropriate collection of integers $\{ w_i^j \}$.
 In particular, we can assume that the standard toric affine open cover of $\mathbb{P}^N$ is $T$-equivariant.

 \begin{lemma} The stack of quasi-constant maps $\Mapo{E}{[\mathbb{P}^N/T]}$ satisfies $T$-equivariant Zariski codescent on $[\mathbb{P}^N/T]$. \end{lemma} \begin{proof} The proof strategy is the same as for Lemma \ref{lemma:Ancodescent}.
-Namely, consider a map classified by a geometric point of $\Mapo{E}{[\bP^N/T]}$.
+Namely, consider a map classified by a point of $\Mapo{E}{[\bP^N/T]}$.
 We need to show that $f$ factors through the image of a $T$-orbit in $[\mathbb{P}^N/T]$.
-Now we make the following observations: \begin{enumerate} \item Note first that all line bundles on $\mathbb{P}^N$ admit a $T$-equivariant structure \item Moreover there exists a $r > 0$ such that there exists a non-vanishing $T$-equivariant section $\sigma$ of $\cO_{\mathbb{P}^N}(r)$ \item We can further assume that, in point $(2)$, $r=1$ on condition of replacing, if needed, $\mathbb{P}^N$ with a larger projective space $\mathbb{P}^M$ equipped with a $T$-action and such that there is a $T$-equivariant Veronese embedding
+Now we make the following observations: \begin{enumerate} \item all line bundles on $\mathbb{P}^N$ admit a $T$-equivariant structure; \item there exists a $r > 0$ such that there exists a non-vanishing $T$-equivariant section $\sigma$ of $\cO_{\mathbb{P}^N}(r)$; \item we can further assume that, in point $(2)$, $r=1$ on condition of replacing, if needed, $\mathbb{P}^N$ with a larger projective space $\mathbb{P}^M$ equipped with a $T$-action and such that there is a $T$-equivariant Veronese embedding

 \end{enumerate} Although these are all standard facts, let us sketch a proof.
 We start with $(1)$.
 We identify $\mathbb{P}^N$ with the projectivization $\mathbb{P}(V)$ of the vector space $V$ which is dual to $H^0(\bP^N,\cO_{\bP^N}(1))$.
 Note that we can lift the $T$-action on $\bP^N$ to a linear action on $V$.
 This turns $V$ into a $T$-representation.
 Taking the dual representation gives a $T$-action on $H^0(\bP^N,\cO_{\bP^N}(1))$.
 This induces a $T$-equivariant structure on the line bundle $\cO_{\bP^N}(1)$.
 Taking tensor powers and duals generates $T$-equivariant structures on all the bundles $\cO_{\bP^N}(m)$, for all integers $m$.